TorbenSDJohansen/HANA/README.md

 2. `fn`: The network transcribing first, middle, and last names.
 3. `ln`: The network transcribing last names.

-To use, e.g., the model `ln`, you can either copy/paste the folder `DATADIR/pretrained/ln` and use that location as `ROOT` or you can specify `ROOT` as `DATADIR/pretrained/ln`.
+To use, e.g., the model `ln`, you can either copy/paste the folder `DATADIR/pretrained/ln` to somewhere else and use that new location as `ROOT` or you can specify `ROOT` as `DATADIR/pretrained/ln` directly.

 ### Perform Matching